Lamentations 3, 10 – 21

 Our judgement, our “wormwood and gall” is in truth, that which holds us most to account.
 This we call to mind, and therefore we have hope.
 For the steadfast love of our God never ceases.

 Something to do

-Have a look at Christian Aid's climate change pages.
-The take a climate justice action.
+Have a look at Christian Aid's climate justice pages.

 Something to pray

 for our denial of the hurts and injustices of our history